eyhorn/eyhorn.github.io/_posts/2016-12-29-testing-rxjs-throttling.markdown

 but the method for injecting TestScheduler was really helpful.

 # Testing the throttling #
+I've created a [plunk](https://embed.plnkr.co/jbusaLl5OdZFRESrVjK0/) to describe the solution.
 {% highlight javascript %}
 var throttleWindowDuration = 2 * 1000; /* 2 seconds */